Great Dane: Dog Breed Profile and Information

 This amazing dog originated in Germany.
 Although there are rumors that the breed has ancient origins, it most likely developed from the Irish wolfhound and the English Mastiff.

-Despite having “Dane” in its name, the dog was bred as a boar hunter.
-A strong boar requires an equally strong dog to subdue the prey until hunters arrive.
+The dog was bred as a boar hunter despite having “Dane” in its name.
+A strong boar requires a strong dog to subdue the prey until hunters arrive.

-As time went by, Great Danes were no longer considered hunting dogs but became companions and watchdogs.
+As time passed, Great Danes were no longer considered hunting dogs but became companions and watchdogs.

 German breeders focused on making them less aggressive, leading to their gentle temperament, which is most common today.

-Great Danes were introduced in the United States in the late 1800s and have gained popularity over time.
+Great Danes were introduced in the United States in the late 1800s and have gained popularity.
 It was later officially recognized by the AKC in 1887.

-Great Danes have topped the list of the Guinness World Record for “the world’s tallest dog.”
+Great Danes have topped the Guinness World Record for “the world’s tallest dog.”
 A current holder is Zeus, which stands at 44 inches.

 In general culture, the comic-strip character Marmaduke and Scooby-Doo are both Great Danes.